bjoern-vh/scansnap-linux/README.md

 ## Installation methods

-Before installation please ensure that the unit is connected and switched on.
-No matter which method you use, you must restart the computer at the end befor you can use the scanner.
+Before installation please ensure that the scanner is connected and switched on.
+No matter which method you use, you must restart the computer at the end before you can use the scanner.

 ### Git
 ```